Heptagon-Solutions/New-KMNR-Website/frontend/README.md

 # KWIP2

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.1.0.
-To get help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.
+To get help on the Angular CLI use `npx ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

 ## Running the application

 These commands run a local version of the website on your computer for your personal use.

+In case of errors, ensure you are in the `frontend` folder.
+If this is your first time using KWIP-2 you will need to run `npm install` (which means you must have _NodeJS_ on your machine - version 18 specifically).

 ### Frontend

-Run `ng serve` to start the frontend dev server.
+Run `npx ng serve` to start the frontend dev server.
 In your browser, go to [`http://localhost:4200/`]().
 The application will automatically reload if you change any of the source files.

 ### Backend